Minor in Journalism

 Students are permitted to self-enroll in JOURN 1000 The News Media: Journalism and Advertising in a Democratic Society.
 Other courses are offered on a space-available basis and after the early registration period has ended.
 Students are required to submit a course preference list to the Journalism Minor Coordinator.
 If space is available, a permission number to enroll will be provided.

 Students that would like to enroll in skills based courses are encouraged to enroll in JOURN 1100 Principles of Journalism in Democracy.

 Students are subject to probationary or suspension status as determined by the student’s major division.
 Students must earn a minimum grade of C- in Journalism courses.
 Journalism courses may be repeated one time.
 Upon repeating a course, if a student fails to earn a C- or better, the student is no longer eligible for the Journalism Minor.

-The journalism minor is awarded after the student completes 15 journalism credits and maintains a 3.0 minimum UM system GPA at the time of graduation.
+The journalism minor is awarded after the student completes 15 journalism credits.

 School of Journalism course fees are applied to all Journalism courses.

 Journalism minors are not assigned a faculty advisor or academic advisor within the School of Journalism.
-Academic advising occurs in the division of each student’s major.
-Students pursuing a Journalism minor are encouraged to consult with either the designated Minor Coordinator or with School of Journalism faculty on course-specific matters.
+Contact the Office of Student Services in the School of Journalism for more information.